patrickkunka/mixitup/docs/mixitup.BaseStatic.md

 ## Overview

-The BaseStatic class exposes a set of static methods which all other MixItUp classes inherit as a means of integrating extensions via the addition of new methods and/or actions and hooks.
+The BaseStatic class holds a set of static methods which are then added to all other extinsible MixItUp classes as a means of integrating extensions via the addition of new methods and/or actions and hooks.

 ## Members